 Beyond that, spousal benefits can be quite confusing, though, so let’s break it down.

-If you’re at least 62, you can draw on your spouse’s Social Security benefits.
+If you’re at least 62 and your working spouse has already started collecting benefits, you can draw on your spouse’s Social Security benefits.
 If you don’t qualify for Social Security on your own, you can draw 50 percent of your spouse’s full retirement amount, reduced by a certain percentage based on your current age.

 If you’re at least 62 and qualify for your Social Security benefits but would get more if you drew on your spouse’s, you’ll get a combination of benefits that will equal the larger amount.

-Once you reach full retirement age, you can draw the full 50 percent of your spouse’s full retirement amount.
+Once you reach full retirement age (66.5 years old in 2021), you can draw the full 50 percent of your spouse’s full retirement amount.
 Note that waiting longer than full retirement age does not affect that amount, as delayed retirement credits don’t affect the spousal Social Security amount.

 Other rules apply, as well.
 For instance, if your spouse works while drawing on your benefits, that benefit may be reduced, much like your own Social Security benefit would be reduced, as discussed above.